 Is the ‘Scientific Knowledge and Applications’ section of BMAT making you nervous?
-Don’t worry, we’ve got you covered with our five tips to prepare for Section 2!
+Don’t worry, we’ve got you covered with our six tips to prepare for Section 2!

 Didn’t take one or more of those subjects at A-Level?
 Completed a degree in an unrelated subject?
 No problems at all as the content the BMAT tests is GCSE level and you would have covered it before.
 If you’re feeling a little rusty, you can refresh the topics using any GCSE level revision guide for the specific subject.
 These can be found at most bookstores or your school’s subject department.
 I found video tutorials with diagrams a great way of understanding the human biology and physics components of Section 2.